 Wind direction is often employed in health economics to obtain exogenous variation in pollution exposure (Schlenker and Walker 2016, Deryugina, Heutel, Miller, Molitor, and Reif 2019).
-In the context of our study, mean CO2 concentrations and peak fluxes have been shown to correspond with the wind direction of localized CO2 emission sources (Coutts, Beringer, and Tapper 2007, Massen and Beck 2011, García, Sánchez, and Pérez 2012, Xueref-Remy et al. 2018).
-And while there are non-wind drivers of CO2 anomalies, like power plants and vegetation, these features vary far less over time and space than relatively random atmospheric phenomena that drive wind patterns.
+In the context of our study, mean CO_2 concentrations and peak fluxes have been shown to correspond with the wind direction of localized CO_2 emission sources (Coutts, Beringer, and Tapper 2007, Massen and Beck 2011, García, Sánchez, and Pérez 2012, Xueref-Remy et al. 2018).
+And while there are non-wind drivers of CO_2 anomalies, like power plants and vegetation, these features vary far less over time and space than relatively random atmospheric phenomena that drive wind patterns.
 Such within-year variation can be visualized in Figure A3.

-One limitation of this instrument is that wind-driven CO2 exposure could also be correlated with other co-occurring pollutants.
-We try to address this be explicitly controlling for the five criteria air pollutants.
+One limitation of this instrument is that wind-driven CO_2 exposure could also be correlated with other co-occurring pollutants.
+We try to address this by explicitly controlling for the five criteria air pollutants.
 In any case, given the negative affect of pollutants like ozone on crop yield (Boone et al. 2019), this would likely bias our estimates downward.

-Figure 2 shows our approach to deriving a wind instrument that follows Braun and

-Schlenker (2022).
-First we calculate the centroid of each county as the cropland-weighted average of all grids in a county, weighting by the combined corn, soybeans and winter wheat acreage from the Cropland Data Layer.
-We then pair each county's centroid with the centroids of all its neighbors, which are not cropland-area weighted as we are looking for all CO2 readings as instrument, not just over the agricultural area.
+Figure 2 shows our approach to deriving a wind instrument that follows Braun and Schlenker (2022).
+We first calculate the centroid of each county as the cropland-weighted average of all grids in a county, weighting by the combined corn, soybeans and winter wheat acreage from the Cropland Data Layer.
+We then pair each county's centroid with the centroids of all its neighbors, which are not cropland-area weighted given that we are using all CO_2 readings as an instrument, not just those over agricultural areas.

-We next determine the upwind county based on the direction in which neighbor centroids are located, which is time invariant, and the county's hourly wind direction over the growing season constructed from hourly North American Land Data Assimilation System (NLDAS) data, again using the cropland-area weighted average of all NLDAS grid cells in a county.
+We next determine the upwind county based on the direction in which neighboring centroids are located, which is time invariant, and the county's hourly wind direction over the growing season constructed from hourly North American Land Data Assimilation System (NLDAS) data, again using the cropland-area weighted average of all NLDAS grid cells in a county.
 We derive the cosine between the direction of neighboring counties and the wind direction and choose the county whose cosine is closest to -1 as the "upwind" that hour.